 In buildings of 11m or more in height a retrofit of a sprinkler system needs to be considered.
-A retrofit has been deemed not reasonably practicable at this point in time (provided that the identified actions are carried out), in case of the surveyed premise, as the compartmentation is acceptable, FED are FD60s SC and the common areas are fire sterile.
+A retrofit has been deemed not reasonably practicable at this point in time (provided that the identified remedial ventilation works are carried out), in case of the surveyed premise, as the FED are FD60s and the common areas are fire sterile (possible non-FR panels covering the shaft and the mains pipework) - to be confirmed).